riley/no-jquery/3_AJAX.md

     }
 })
 ```
 not too bad. just for code clarity, jQuery has some advantages here.
-You might want to write a helper function for the DOM API version.
+You might want to write a helper function for the XMLHttpRequest version.

 **XMLHttpRequest**
 ```javascript